joeyipara02/Azure-AD-Project/README.md

 # Step:4 Connect to Virtual Machine Using Remote Desktop

-* **Now that we created our VM let's go take a look at it and see how we connect to it.
-Navigate to the Azure portal and click on "Virtual Machine"**
+* **Now that we've created our VM, let's check it out and see how we connect to it.
+Go to the Azure portal and click on "Virtual Machine."**

 ![Alt Text](https://i.imgur.com/5Rn5Fxx.png)